rht-labs/tech-exercise/docs/5-the-deployments-strike-back/1-autoscaling.md

               averageUtilization: 60
     ```

 3. Git commit the changes.
-We probably don't need to tell you the commands to do this by now, but just incase... here they are again 🐎🐎🐎 !
+We probably don't need to tell you the commands to do this by now, but just in case... here they are again 🐎🐎🐎 !

     ```bash
     cd /projects/stakater-nordmart-review